bhauman/rebel-readline/rebel-readline/README.md

                 (throw e)))))
 ```

-Another option is to just wrap a call you your repl with
+Another option is to just wrap a call you your REPL with
 `rebel-readline.core/with-readline-input-stream` this will bind `*in*`
 to an input-stream that is supplied by the line reader.